adamzwasserman/VirusTotal-Batcher/README.md

 # VTB (VirusTotal Batch Processer)
-VTB is a command line program for  anyone who uses VirusTotal for mass lookups (or submissions) of domain names, IPs, and urls.
+VTB is a CLI program for  anyone who uses VirusTotal for mass lookups (or submissions) of domain names, IPs, and urls.

+Designed by Spamfighter, coded by Adam

 ## Notable Features

- - IP addresses can be input individually or as CIDR notation
+ - IP addresses can be input individually or as **CIDR notation**
- -  VTB optionally performs live A resolutions in conjunction with Passive DNS data
+ -  VTB optionally performs **Live A resolutions** in conjunction with Passive DNS data
+ -  A **Force Submit** function to prompt VT to scan URLs for scoring or re-scoring.
 - Timestamped 'results' and 'failure' csv output files
  - A "sane" columnar layout
  - Expansion of VT results into multiple rows allowing for sorting and other data manipulation in a non-destructive manner